 GIY.ie – I love their vegetable directory.
 Like Klaus’s books, this is great for Ireland-specific information.

 SERC – SERC runs part-time gardening classes at their Holywood Campus.
-I did their Organic Fruit and Vegetable Growing course initially and (subject to my exam results) I’ve just complete the RHS Level 2 Horticulture course.
+I did their Organic Fruit and Vegetable Growing course initially and I’ve complete the RHS Level 2 Horticulture course in 2019.
 I would thoroughly recommend both.

 Charles Dowding – Mr “No Dig” – Great books and great online resources.